 The show’s format, distinguished by its in-depth discussions and engaging interviews, makes it an excellent resource for anyone seeking to further their sustainability and climate change knowledge.
 By tuning in to The Climate Pod, one can expect to gain valuable insights into the politics, economics, activism, culture, and social justice aspects involved in addressing the pressing issue of climate change.

 #14 Energy Transition Show

 When it comes to the sustainability podcast, there are hundreds of shows dedicated to energy.
-However, for professionals looking for effective ways to transition toward renewable forms of energy, this is the place to be.
-The host Chris Nelder uses this podcast to educates listeners during its hour-long run.
+However, this is the place to be for professionals looking for effective ways to transition toward renewable forms of energy.
+The host, Chris Nelder, uses this podcast to educate listeners during its hour-long run.